Ultimate Albania Itinerary For 1–3 Weeks of Adventure and Culture

 Day 5: The Albanian Riviera (Himara or Dhermi)

-Follow the SH8 coastal road over Llogara Pass and down to the Riviera.
+Follow the SH8 coastal road over the Llogara Pass and down to the Riviera.
 Stop at Gjipe or Drymades for a swim and a cold beer by the beach.

 It’s one of Europe’s most scenic drives, so don’t rush it.